|Hometown:||Sioux Falls, S.D.|

 Gerry was also a track standout at Washington High.
 He won his second straight 200-meter state title as a senior in 2013.
 He also won the 100 meters as a senior, after finishing second as a junior.
 Gerry set the state record in the 200 meters with a time of 21.52.
 Gerry was regarded as one of the top 50 athlete prospects in the country.
 He only visited Nebraska, but had offers from Iowa, Iowa State, Michigan State, Minnesota and Arizona State.

 Gerry was born on Feb.
 23, 1995, and is the son of Brian and Kelli Gerry.
-Gerry is majoring in communication studies.
-He has volunteered his time with team hospital visits, Big Brothers/Big Sisters, Uplifting Athletes, Husker Heroes and Husker Hotline.
+Nathan is majoring in sociology and is on track to graduate in May of 2017.
+He has volunteered his time with team hospital visits, Big Brothers/Big Sisters and Uplifting Athletes.

 Gerry's Career Statistics